NotherWael/LimbusDialogueBoxes_EN/README.md

       <img src="Screenshot/Likethis.png" alt="Likethis"/>
 - To update, Delete `SpeechDialogBoxesEN - NotherWael` in the `Lang` folder, and put in the new one.
   (This will remove your custom fonts, so add them back)
-- To disable this mod, simply remove the Lang Folder and restart the game, or Select "-" in "Select Custom Langauge" at the start menu, and restart the game.
+- To Uninstall the mod, simply delete the `Lang` Folder and restart the game.
+- To Disable it Select "-" in "Select Custom Langauge" at the start menu, and restart the game.
 ## Launch Setup:
 1. Launch the game, click on "Select Custom Language," choose **SpeechDialogBoxesEN - NotherWael**, and restart the game.
    - If it’s already selected, you can skip this step.